Icotrokinra

+Icotrokinra, sold under the brand name Icotyde, is a medication used for the treatment of plaque psoriasis.
+It is a cyclic peptide that functions as a selective interleukin 23 (IL-23) receptor antagonist.
+It is a synthetic peptide that binds selectively to the IL-23 receptor (IL-23R) with high affinity and competitively antagonizes the binding of IL-23.
+It is an immunosuppressant and interleukin inhibitor.
+It is being developed by Johnson & Johnson.

+Icotrokinra was approved for medical use in the United States in March 2026.

 Medical uses

-Icotrokinra is being investigated for the treatment of inflammatory conditions mediated by the IL-23 pathway, primarily:

-Plaque psoriasis

-The drug has completed Phase III clinical trials for moderate to severe plaque psoriasis in adults and adolescents aged 12 years and older.
-In July 2025, Johnson & Johnson submitted a New Drug Application (NDA) to the FDA seeking approval for this indication.

-Ulcerative colitis

-Icotrokinra demonstrated efficacy in a Phase IIb trial for moderately to severely active ulcerative colitis in adults.
+Icotrokinra is indicated for the treatment of moderate-to-severe plaque psoriasis in people aged twelve years of age and older who weigh at least 40 kg who are candidates for systemic therapy or phototherapy.

 Mechanism of action

 Icotrokinra is a targeted oral peptide that selectively binds to and blocks the interleukin 23 receptor (IL-23R), thereby inhibiting IL-23-mediated signaling.
 The drug demonstrates high affinity for the human IL-23 receptor with a dissociation constant (K_{D}) of 7.1 pM and inhibits IL-23-induced STAT3 phosphorylation in peripheral blood mononuclear cells with an IC_{50} of 5.6 pM.
 The IL-23 pathway plays a central role in the inflammatory cascade underlying various autoimmune conditions, particularly those involving Th17 cells.

 Unlike injectable biologics that target IL-23 or its receptor, icotrokinra offers the convenience of oral administration while maintaining selective receptor binding.